argshook/zettelkasten/projects.md

   each game.
 - <a href="https://screenshot-online.deno.dev" target="_blank">
     Screenshot Online
       </a> - Little tool to take and edit screenshots online.
 Built with Deno + Fresh.
-Unpolished, it "just works" with the 5 features I needed.
+Unpolished, it "just works" with not more than 5 features.
   each game.
 - <a href="https://dhub.dev/" target="_blank">
     dhub.dev